bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 (#b!#a) :: Lens Outer.Outer field
 -- Due to the definition of (!) and its return type being known:
 #a :: Lens Outer.Outer b
--- # resolution on Lens:
+-- # resolution on Lens Outer.Outer:
 Outer.a :: Lens Outer.Outer Inner.Inner
 -- Due to the second argument of (!) being known:
 #b :: Lens Inner.Inner c